Large Truck Accident Injuries and Deaths on the Rise in WV — But Why?

 The FMCSA says they want to hear from you if you notice safety issue with a bus or trucking company.
 They can be reached at 1-888-DOT-SAFT (368-7238) from 8am-8pm, Mon-Fri EST. By reporting a trucking companies safety violations, you may be preventing a future trucking accident and even possibly saving a life.

 You can also Submit Complaint via FMCSA National Consumer Complaint Website.

 One of the best things you can do to help keep yourself and others safe when driving around large trucks regardless if they’re following safety rules or not is to drive defensively.

 Free Consultation with a West Virginia Truck Accident Lawyer

-West Virginia accidents involving tractor trailers, logging trucks, or other commercial trucks can often result in catastrophic injuries or fatalities because of their size, weight, and speed sometimes involved.
-If you have been injured in accident or because of the negligence of another, we invite you to call one of our experienced West Virginia truck accident lawyers for a Free Case Evaluation.
-Our toll free number is 1-877-943-9378 (WEST).
+West Virginia accidents involving tractor-trailers, logging trucks, or other commercial trucks can often result in catastrophic injuries or fatalities because of their size, weight, and speed.
+Suppose you have been injured in an accident or because of the negligence of another.
+In that case, we invite you to call one of our experienced West Virginia truck accident lawyers for a Free Case Evaluation.
+Our toll-free number is 1-877-943-9378 (WEST).

-Insurance companies are often quick to offer a settlement to motorists injured by a commercial trucking company’s negligence.
+Insurance companies often quickly offer a settlement to motorists injured by a commercial trucking company’s negligence.
 Before you talk to an insurance company or accept a settlement, it’s best to speak an experienced West Virginia personal injury lawyer first.